nsbgn/handalf/README.md

--   **Good feeling.** Muscle memory, simplicity, semantic clustering, and symmetry are all taken into consideration --- but above all, keys are placed in such a way that they *feel* good: they encourage rolling motions, have common symbols in easy-to-reach spots, etcetera.
+-   **Good feeling.** Muscle memory, simplicity, semantic clustering, and symmetry are all taken into consideration --- but above all, keys are placed in such a way that they *feel* good: they encourage rolling motions, have common symbols in easy-to-reach spots, do not mix action keys with letter keys, try to avoid layer switching, etcetera.
 -   **No homerow mods.** While typing at speed, keypresses will often overlap, which means that any attempt at overloading alpha keys must